Modern Slavery Act

 Slavery & human trafficking statement

-- Establishing the ‘Supplier Code of Conduct’ for our goods and service suppliers which all new suppliers are required to sign and adhere to.
+- Establishing a new ‘Supplier Agreement and Code of Conduct’ for our goods and service suppliers which all existing and new suppliers are required to sign and adhere to.
 Copies of which are stored at Head Office.

 - Guidance and training provided to all relevant personnel with regard to identifying potential risks during supplier visits and appropriate escalation processes.

-To date, Footasylum Ltd has not been informed of any incidents of slavery or human trafficking however will investigate thoroughly and take the appropriate action as per our supplier terms of contract.
+To date, Footasylum plc has not been informed of any incidents of slavery or human trafficking however will investigate thoroughly and take the appropriate action as per our supplier terms of contract.

-In conclusion, Footasylum Ltd is committed to continually assessing slavery and human trafficking both in the workplace, and externally through our supply chain and in all cases will address any incidents identified.
+In conclusion, Footasylum plc is committed to continually assessing slavery and human trafficking via internal and external auditing, both in the workplace, and externally through our supply chain and in all cases will address any incidents identified.